zyshii/packing-assistant/replit.md

 # Overview

 This is a modern travel packing list application built with React, Express, and TypeScript.
-The application helps users plan their trips by collecting trip details (destination, dates, activities) and generating intelligent packing recommendations based on weather conditions, activities, and trip types.
-The app features a multi-step onboarding flow, daily weather forecasts, clothing suggestions, and interactive packing lists with progress tracking.
+The application helps users plan their trips by collecting trip details (destination, dates, activities) and generating intelligent packing recommendations based on real-time weather conditions, activities, and trip types.
+The app features a multi-step onboarding flow, daily weather forecasts with actual weather data from Open-Meteo API, clothing suggestions, and interactive packing lists with progress tracking.

 # User Preferences